devashishchakraborty/recipe-connect-backend/README.md

 # Blog REST API

-This repository contains the RESTful API for the Blog project, providing endpoints for managing blog recipes, comments, and user authentication.
+This repository contains the RESTful API for the RecipeConnect project, providing endpoints for managing recipes, comments, and user authentication.

 ## Features

-- **CRUD Operations**: Create, read, update, and delete blog recipes and comments.
+- **CRUD Operations**: Create, read, update, and delete recipes and comments.
 - **User Authentication**: Secure login and registration using JWT (JSON Web Tokens).
 - **Role-Based Access**: Differentiate between regular users and admin users for access control.
 - **Data Validation**: Ensure data integrity with robust validation mechanisms.